 What does this part of verse 39 mean?

 The Roman Catholic Church has increased its membership in glory to a figure of 1.2 billion members throughout the world.
 He shall cause them to rule over many, and he shall divide the land for gain.
-When the papacy has rulership over all their members, the members give their honor first to the pope and then to the government where they are living.
+When the papacy has rulership over all their members, the members give their honour first to the pope and then to the government where they are living.
 In this way, the Roman Catholic papacy divides the land for gain of rulership all over the world.
 They have influence over nearly every political government on moral and doctrinal matters, wherever they have the majority rule of membership in the world.